donbr/cdl2024_masterclass/README.md

 We'll reuse components from six open source tutorials.
-Overall, these illustrate a process for using ER as a basis for blending elements from structured and unstructure data into knowledge graphs used for GraphRAG and other AI apps downstream.
+Overall, these illustrate a process for using ER as a basis for blending elements from structured and unstructure data into knowledge graphs used for GraphRAG and other kinds of AI apps.

 These tutorials each have related articles, code repositories, slide decks, and videos.

-In general, the main concepts are described in in the article ["Unbundling the Graph in GraphRAG"](https://www.oreilly.com/radar/unbundling-the-graph-in-graphrag/).
+The main concepts connecting the components of these tutorials were described in in the article
+["Unbundling the Graph in GraphRAG"](https://www.oreilly.com/radar/unbundling-the-graph-in-graphrag/).

 Keep in mind:

-> Defenders think in terms of lists, while attackers think in graphs; the latter prevail – paraphrasing from [John Lambert](https://github.com/JohnLaTwC/Shared/blob/master/Defenders%20think%20in%20lists.%20Attackers%20think%20in%20graphs.%20As%20long%20as%20this%20is%20true%2C%20attackers%20win.md)
+> "Defenders think in lists.
+Attackers think in graphs.
+As long as this is true, attackers win." – [John Lambert](https://github.com/JohnLaTwC/Shared/blob/master/Defenders%20think%20in%20lists.%20Attackers%20think%20in%20graphs.%20As%20long%20as%20this%20is%20true%2C%20attackers%20win.md)

 ## Abstract